Meet the team

 Book your stay at Llwyn Celyn

 Stay within Llwyn Celyn's medieval walls yourself.
-The farmhouse is available for short self catering breaks from as little as £28 per person per night.
+The farmhouse is available for short self catering breaks.